spxbhuhb/adaptive-example/README.md

 This is also useful when you don't want to wait for the iOS linking during development.

+> [!NOTE]
+>
+> You cannot start the iOS app from Android Studio at the moment.
+I haven't checked yet why that fails.
+>

 ## License

 > Copyright (c) 2024 Simplexion Kft, Hungary and contributors